JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

     Another key reason is if the operations is a primitive that is not defined in terms of more basic operations.
     In many languages this is the case for `sin`; where the actual implementation is in some separate `libm.so`.
     But actually [`sin` in Julia is defined in terms of a polynomial](https://github.com/JuliaLang/julia/blob/caeaceff8af97565334f35309d812566183ec687/base/special/trig.jl).
-    It's fairly vanilla julia code.
+    It's fairly vanilla Julia code.
     It shouldn't be too hard for an AD that only knows about basic operations like `+` and `*` to AD through it.
     Though that will incur something that looks a lot like truncation error (in apparent violation of Griewank and Walther's 0th Rule of AD).
     In anycase, that is another discussion, for another day.

 [^4]:
-    Sure, this is small-fries and depending on julia version might just get solved by the optimizer[^5], but go with it for the sake of example.
+    Sure, this is small-fries and depending on Julia version might just get solved by the optimizer[^5], but go with it for the sake of example.

 [^5]:
     To be precise this is very likely to be solved by the optimizer inlining both and then performing common subexpression elimination, with the result that it generates the code for `sincos` just form having `sin` and `cos` inside the same function.